junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 356 - 47 (Roll no. 401). (text: CR H4590)
 - 2016-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 356 - 47 (Roll no. 401).(text: CR H4590)
 - 2016-07-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2016-12-05 — Amendment SA 5127 agreed to in Senate by Unanimous Consent.
+- 2016-12-05 — Amendment SA 5127 proposed by Senator McConnell for Senator Shelby.
+In the nature of a substitute.
+- 2016-12-05 — Measure laid before Senate by unanimous consent. (consideration: CR S6683-6684)
+- 2016-12-05 — Passed Senate with an amendment by Voice Vote.
+- 2016-12-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2016-12-05 — Referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2016-12-05 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2016-12-05 — Senate amendment agreed to: Amendment SA 5127 agreed to in Senate by Unanimous Consent.
+- 2016-12-05 — Senate amendment submitted
+- 2016-12-05 — Senate vitiated previous adoption of amendment SA 5127. (consideration: CR S6688, S6716)
+- 2016-12-05 — Senate vitiated previous discharge from the Senate Committee on Banking, Housing, and Urban Affairs.
+- 2016-12-05 — Senate vitiated previous passage. (consideration: CR S6688, S6716)
+- 2016-12-10 — Amendment SA 5127 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Amendment SA 5127 proposed by Senator Boozman for Senator Shelby. (consideration: CR S7103)
+- 2016-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7103)
+- 2016-12-10 — Passed Senate with an amendment by Voice Vote.
+- 2016-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2016-12-10 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2016-12-10 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2016-12-10 — Senate amendment agreed to: Amendment SA 5127 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Senate amendment proposed (on the floor): Amendment SA 5127 proposed by Senator Boozman for Senator Shelby.(consideration: CR S7103)